-The Best Skyrim Armour Mods Available
+The Best "The Elder Scrolls: Skyrim" Armour Mods

-I would recommend using one of the following two Mod Management tools for Skyrim, Nexus Mod Manager or Mod Organizer
+I would recommend using one of the following two Mod Management tools for Skyrim, Nexus Mod Manager or Mod Organizer.

 Nexus Mod Manager is an excellent tool which offers:

-- Single click downloads
+- Single click downloads.

-- A very user friendly and easy to use user interface
+- A very user-friendly and easy to use user interface.

-- It installs mods more cleanly than Nexus Mod Manager (each mod is installed into its own folder) and is suitable for people who are more familiar with installing mods or are having problems getting mods to install correctly with Nexus Mod Manager
+- It installs mods more cleanly than Nexus Mod Manager (each mod is installed into its own folder) and is suitable for people who are more familiar with installing mods or are having problems getting mods to install correctly with Nexus Mod Manager.

-- You can also create Profiles that have different mods installed and ini files with different settings to allow you to test risk free
+- You can also create Profiles that have different mods installed and INI files with different settings to allow you to test risk-free.

 I thoroughly recommended that when looking to improve an aspect of Skyrim using mods that you:

-- Start with a mod that improves the look of all vanilla content
+- Start with a mod that improves the look of all vanilla content.

-I always download all the mods that I like the look of and think that improve a specific aspect of the game.
+I always download all the mods that I like the look of and think will improve a specific aspect of the game.
 Then I think of the best order using the rules I outlined above.

 Next, test each mod in turn by playing the game.
-Sometimes you will love the look of the mod from screenshots but it simply doesn’t look right to you in your game.
+Sometimes you will love the look of the mod from screenshots, but it simply doesn’t look right to you in your game.
 Uninstall it immediately before adding any more mods.
-This way, you won’t be in the middle of a game thinking “I don’t like the look of that, wish I could get rid of it but I don’t remember which mod it is from”.
+This way, you won’t be in the middle of a game thinking “I don’t like the look of that, I wish I could get rid of it, but I don’t remember which mod it is from”.
 Believe me, I have been there and it is really frustrating!

 Once you have Skyrim looking exactly how you want it, be very careful when adding new mods and only use mods that introduce new content or that will definitely work with your installed mods to ensure that you don’t have to re-install mods to fix any issues the new mod may introduce.

-In all sixteen armour sets are replaced.
-There is also a patch (aMidianBorn Textures For Immersive Armors and Lore-Friendly Armor Pack – Full Set Armour) that allows some of the textures from CaBals mod to be used in Immersive Armours which is the next mod we will look at.
+All sixteen armour sets are replaced.
+There is also a patch ("aMidianBorn Textures For Immersive Armors and Lore-Friendly Armor Pack – Full Set Armour") that allows some of the textures from CaBals mod to be used in "Immersive Armours", which is the next mod we will look at.

-Note: This mod will only change meshes to allow the armour to look right with the changed body shape, no textures are changed so it will not overwrite any of the mods you install to upgrade or enhance the appearance of your armour in game.
+Note: This mod will only change meshes to allow the armour to look right with the changed body shape.
+No textures are changed, so it will not overwrite any of the mods you install to upgrade or enhance the appearance of your armour in-game.

-The last compilation mod I would like to introduce is Xenius’s XAC – Xenius Armour Compilation mod.
-This mod introduces four armour sets for female player characters.
+The last compilation mod I would like to introduce is "Xenius’s XAC – Xenius Armour Compilation" mod.
+This mod includes four armour sets for female player characters.
 The sets are: